Jump to

 Most professional movie critics keep their reviews consistent by creating a set ratings system that considers factors like cinematography, screenwriting, acting, and more.

-A movie critic’s day-to-day may involve more than watching and reviewing movies.
 In most cases, you’ll find yourself working with editors or clients to select movies that are relevant for your print or online publication’s audience.

 As your reviews gain traction, you may start working with publicists to gain access to press previews, so your audience can learn more about a movie before or immediately upon its release.